 The two also appeared on Fox News for a second time to voice their frustration about what they called a broken immigrating system, saying the government had failed them.

-Members of Francisco-Eduardo’s family were also present in the courtroom Thursday.
+Members of Cambrany’s family were also present in the courtroom Thursday.